evalieve/inception/README.md

    The `.env` file is a critical part of the setup as it stores sensitive information such as domain details, database credentials, and configuration variables.
 To maintain security, these values are excluded from version control using `.gitignore`.

-   A template `.env` file with all the required keys but without values is provided to ensure consistency.

    - **Locate the Template**:
-     A file named [`.env.template`](./.env.template) is included in the repository.
+     A file named [`.env.template`](./.env.template) is included in the root of the repository.
 This template contains all the necessary keys with placeholder values.

     - **Copy and Move the Template**:
       Duplicate and move the `.env.template` file to create a new `.env` file in the `srcs` directory.